Boston Addiction Treatment Resources

 The New Freedom Academy is located in Canterbury, which is just over one hour away from Boston.
 This is a 20-bed facility that offers a very intimate and cozy environment that’s ideal for any individual who doesn’t love the idea of staying at a large treatment center.
 The types of therapies and programs provided to patients at the New Freedom Academy include:

-Some of the additional features available at the New Freedom Academy include medical staff that’s on-site 24/7, yoga and meditation, fun activities like bowling and paintball, family recovery workshops, and proven clinical treatment.
-If you are thinking about applying to one of these facilities, you will need to contact Granite Recovery Centers to discuss admission, which you can do at (855) 906-3688.
+Some of the additional features available at the New Freedom Academy include medical staff that’s on-site 24/7, yoga and meditation, family recovery workshops, and proven clinical treatment.
+If you are thinking about admitting to one of these facilities, please give us a call to discuss your options at (855) 906-3688.
 All it takes is one phone call for you or a loved one to begin obtaining the treatment that you need.